Hudoon/chatting-system-old/README.md

-# chatroom System
-chatting system with the following features
+# Chatting system with the following features
 Create chat group

 Join to chat group